 Morales’ lawyer, Darryl Parker, said Morales likely would have been convicted of the assault charge.
 “If it’s your testimony against the testimony of a police officer, you’re going to lose every time,” he said.

 Unless one has video proof.
-And Parker said they found some proof, from a free cell phone video posted on YouTube.
+And Parker said they found some proof, from a cell phone video posted on YouTube.

 The video shows Fry grabbing Morales and throwing her to the ground, where Morales is swarmed by other officers.